Luca-Pozzi/vision_utils/README.md

 - Image to OpenCV image
 - CompressedImage to OpenCV image (for `compressed` topics)
 - CompressedImage to NumPy array (for `compressedDepth` topics)
+- PointCloud2 to NumPy arrays and NumPy arrays to Open3D PointCloud
+- Open3D PointCloud to NumPy arrays and NumPy arrays to PointCloud2.

 # Requirements